NsimaPeter/slot_machine/README.md

 Football | Football | Football
 Congratulations!
 You won!
 Do you want to play again? (y/n): y

 Press Enter to spin the slot machine...4
 Bell | Bell | Football
 Sorry, you lost.
 Try again!
 Do you want to play again? (y/n): y

 Press Enter to spin the slot machine...5
 Moon | Lemon | Football
 Sorry, you lost.
 Try again!
 Do you want to play again? (y/n): y

 Press Enter to spin the slot machine...1
 Bell | Lemon | Football
 Sorry, you lost.
 Try again!
 Do you want to play again? (y/n): y
-Press Enter to spin the slot machine...0
-Football | Bell | Bell
-Sorry, you lost.
-Try again!
-Do you want to play again? (y/n):